Research

 Though base editors (BEs) are efficient in inducing targeted base editing, BEs can also trigger both genome-wide and transcriptome-wide off-target mutations.
 Importantly, off-target mutations can occur at the sites with no sequence similarity to sgRNA and thus cannot be predicted, which impedes BE's applications, particularly for therapeutics.
 By taking advantage of deoxycytidine deaminase inhibitor (dCDI) domains and split-TEV-protease, we developed a novel transformer base editor (tBE) system.
 The tBE system remains inactive at off-target sites with a cleavable fusion of dCDI domain, thus eliminating off-target mutations.
 Only when binding at on-target sites, tBE is transformed to cleave off the dCDI domain and catalyzes targeted deamination for precise base editing.

-Gene editing therapy for human disease
+Gene editing therapy

-In vivo therapy: Adeno-associated virus (AAV) is an efficient and widely used delivery agent, which however has a genome packaging size limit of ≤ 4.7 kb.
+In vivo editing: Adeno-associated virus (AAV) is an efficient and widely used delivery agent, which however has a genome packaging size limit of ≤ 4.7 kb.
 The size of the conventional base editors precludes packaging in a single AAV vector.
 However, the tBE system is composed of small components, which could be conveniently packaged into a dual-AAV system to maintain editing efficiency maximally.
 We delivered the tBE system into mice through a dual-AAV system, which created a premature stop codon in Pcsk9 and significantly reduced serum PCSK9, resulting in a ~30-40% decrease in total cholesterol.